iobroker-community-adapters/ioBroker.roadtraffic/README.md

 ![Here4](img/Here4.png)

 5. At the next page you are already on your HERE.com Dashboard.
-Look for the REST & XYZ HUB API/CLI and click on "Generate App ID and App Code".
+Look for the REST Section and click on "Generate App".

 ![Here5](img/Here5.png)

-6. Open the Instancesettings of the roadtraffic Adapter in ioBroker and copy the App ID and the App Code into the fields.
+6. Click on "Create API Key" - you will get an API Key ..
+Open the Instancesettings of the roadtraffic Adapter in ioBroker and paste the API Key into the config field.
-Click the Plus icon and create your first Route..

 ![Here6](img/Here6.png)

+7. Click the Plus icon in the Instance-Settings and create your first Route..

 After you entered all informations to the config dialog click "Save & Close".
 The Adapter should now restart and you are ready to go!